Last Updated: 5 February 2015

 When you enter Brisbane Airport or use our facilities (e.g. the roads, car parks, retail facilities and terminals including check-in and passing through screening points) we may collect:

-- Contact and identification details where relevant e.g. name, postal or email address, telephone numbers, date of birth, driver’s licence details, passport number or Aviation Security Identity Card (ASIC) number;
+- Contact and identification details e.g. name, postal or email address, post code, telephone numbers, date of birth, gender, driver’s licence details, passport number or Aviation Security Identity Card (ASIC) number;

-- A voice recording from calls to our reception numbers and certain operational or security telephone lines and in some search rooms; and
+- A voice recording from calls to our reception numbers, certain operational or security telephone lines and in some search rooms; and

-- Travel related information e.g. flight details, destination, visa status and baggage message system status.
+- Travel related information e.g. flight details, destination/origin, purpose of travel, nationality, visa status and baggage message system status.

 Your image, licence plate number, location and movements are collected by the electronic monitoring tools and systems that we have in place at Brisbane Airport.